 One of my greatest joys when diving is to find fish and other life in places where most people might not expect them.
 When we think of amazingly-colored marine life, we tend to the think of the tropics with the overwhelming numbers of butterflyfish, damsels, wrasse, and angels.
 Every so often though, the temperate seas and oceans also reveal some amazing fish life.

-The temperate waters feature a few members of the Family Scorpaenidae including the utterly charming Scorpaena notata and the bad-tempered looking S. parcus.
 Finally, I offer you the only fish in this region that associates with anemones.
 This is Gobius bucchichii, the aptly named Anemone Goby that is found in association with Snakelocks Anemones.